 (Wang Labs) just a few years before they imploded.

 It said "Trying hard to do a good job here is like peeing your pants in

 a dark suit.
 It may give you a warm fuzzy feeling, but nobody else

 Doug Drown wrote:

-> One of their talk stations in Maine regularly
+> producers at its stations.
+One of their talk stations in Maine regularly